EI2030/Low-power-E-Paper-OS/README.md

 Investors told Reuters that it's unusual for the US to take this much control over a company that's not in crisis, noting that "this level of tractability was not usually associated with relations between businesses and Washington."

-In the 2009 PBS Documentary _Breaking the Bank,_ The Treasury Secretary Henry Paulson summoned the top 5 Bank's CEOs to Washington after Lehman's Brother's went into Bankruptcy:
+In the 2009 PBS Documentary _Breaking the Bank,_ The Treasury Secretary Henry Paulson summoned the top 7 Bank's CEOs to Washington on Sunday, October 12th, 2008 before the markets opened Monday morning, after Lehman's Brother's went into bankruptcy the week before:

 https://youtu.be/sYmGNetu-UU?t=1622